cleanzr/blink/cran-comments.md

 * Checked that my last name is spelled correctly (this is NOT a proper warning).

+* Checked that the license is in fact legit (I don't think that this is a warning).

 * Taken out the vignette as it seems this is too large for CRAN.